TheTechnobear/MEC/docs/BUILD.md

 this means we now have the mec-bela project in the 'normal' bela projects directory, but it refers to ~/projects/MEC, so you should push from ~/Projects/Mec

+# Building on Windows
+This is very early days, in fact I mainly compile for Windows just for testing/experiments

+currently, build support is only using  MINGW_W64 using pthreads

+    download and install CMake Win32
+    download and install mingw-w64, take default options, including posix/pthreads inside mingw-w64, you'll see mingw-w64.bat, run and it will set envionment variables change to MEC directory

+    mkdir build
+    cd build
+    mkdir build
+    cmake .. -G "MinGW Makefiles"
+    mingw32-make

+an alternative, is to use Jetbrains CLion IDE (its very good :) ) with this, once you download mingw-w64, from the menu:

+     settings->build, execution and deployment -> toolchains
+     select MinGW, should say directory you installed into.. select this.

+note: currently some device support is disabled under windows, but this will be added soon.
+(primarily its missing libusb support)

+these build methods all use the mingw pthreads layer rather than being a true native windows build, this will need to be review to check performance and stability. similary a full native build would probably require a MSVC build, though its unclear if this provides any real advantage to an enduser.

+a final alternative is to build using the "Windows Subsystem for Linux"

 # Eigenharp PICO
 the decoder for the pico is not open source, so a dummy implementation is supplied as source. this will obviously not work though.